mauriziotirabassi/isce_iterative_rag/README.md

 ## Key Idea

+The core principle is that the question already contains information about the necessary hops to be performed.

 - Embed the question with a sentence embedding model.
 - Retrieve passages from a dense index (hnswlib).
 - Update the query embedding after each hop: